News

 Turritopsis dohrnii follows a typical jellyfish life cycle, beginning as a larva and maturing into a polyp and then an adult medusa.
 However, it can revert to the polyp stage in response to stress ...

-'Benjamin Button' jellyfish reverse age to surviveAlmost by chance, researchers in Norway have found that adult comb jellies reverse their development and become larva again when stressed by starvation.
-It helps them survive because larva eat ...
+How comb jellies 'reverse age' to surviveAlmost by chance, researchers in Norway found adult comb jellies reverse their development and become larva again when stressed by starvation.
+It helps them survive because larva eat less than the ...

 Some results have been hidden because they may be inaccessible to you